Otte Brahe: Family life

 Brahe was born in Tosterup to Tyge Brahe and Sophie Rud.
 He was nephew of Anne Rud and Henrich Krummedige.
 Brahe married Beate Clausdatter Bille in 1544.
 Both the Brahes and the Billes were among the most powerful noble families in Denmark during their lives.
 Both families owned farms, forests, and land as well as noble houses in several Danish cities including Copenhagen.
 They built a brick castle at Knudstrup completed in 1550.
 Their first child was a daughter, Lizbeth.
 This was followed by twin boys on 14 December 1546.
 However, one of the twins died before being baptized and named.
 The other was named Tyge (after Brahe's father).

 It is for their son Tyge that Brahe is best known as he became a famous astronomer and took on the name Tycho Brahe as a teenager.
 Strangely, their son Tyge was kidnapped by Brahe's older brother, Jørgen, in 1548.
 Tycho later wrote: "without the knowledge of my parents [Jørgen took] me away with him while I was in my earliest youth.
 He supported me generously during his lifetime."
-While Jørgen took Tyge without their permission, it does not appear that Brahe and his wife strived to have him returned.
+While Jørgen took Tyge without their permission, it does not appear that Brahe and his wife strove to have him returned.

 Together, they had twelve children, eight of whom survived childhood including a daughter Sophia Brahe.
 Brahe was not enthusiastic about any of his five sons learning Latin, the language of education at the time, considering it a waste of time.
 Instead, he arranged for them to become military leaders, brought up in courtly way, to horsemanship, and in sword fighting.